 A holder may transfer or exchange notes in accordance with the indenture.
 The registrar and the trustee may require a holder, among other things, to furnish appropriate endorsements and transfer documents in connection with a transfer of notes.
 Holders will be required to pay all taxes due on transfer.
 Greif is not required to transfer or exchange any note selected for redemption.
-Also, Greif is not required to transfer or exchange any note for a period of 15 days before a selection of notes to be redeemed.
+Also, Greif is not required to transfer or exchange any notes to be redeemed.